National Portrait Gallery in London

 Established in 1856, the National Portrait Gallery is one of the world’s most popular collections of ‘who’s who’ as visited by more than 2 million people a year.
 It owes its existence to the dogged determination of Earl Philip Henry Stanhope, who had his request for a national collection voted down in parliament three times before he finally succeeded.
 As such it was also the first dedicated and national portrait gallery in the world.

 Stanhope saw the importance of creating a permanent collection of portraits that recorded people of cultural significance and political importance in Great Britain all the way back to the Tudors.
 Since then the gallery has developed into a much more inclusive institution and now has a vast amount of portraits of people from all walks of life, including portraits of unknown sitters.
 In that respect, the unique art collection not only offers important time stamps of significant moments in British history, but is also a remarkable window into everyday life.

 The collections at NPG

 The primary NPG collection consists of 11,000 portraits, 4,000 of which are paintings, sculptures and miniatures, and 7,000 light-sensitive works on paper.
 The reference collection is even larger and contains 80,000+ portraits.
-The greater part of these are prints, but there is also a smaller body work classed as drawings, paintings and sculptures.
-Finally the Photography collection holds approximately 220,000 original photographic images.
+The greater part of these is prints, but there is also a smaller body of work classed as drawings, paintings and sculptures.
+Finally, the Photography collection holds approximately 220,000 original photographic images.

 Bang up to date